 These guidelines are for trips involving overnight stays, unusual hazards, or physical risks.

-- Develop a detailed schedule and plan for field activities.
+- Develop a detailed schedule and plan for field activities using the Health and Safety Plan Template.
 Meet with all participants ahead of time to familiarize them with goals, expectations, and risks.

 - If any field activities require special skills, be sure to provide and document any necessary orientation and training provided to the participants.